This is just a quick post today to alert you to two new-to-me resources that I thought you’d like, too.

 RealTwitter does filter out all of the likes and retweets, so it’s just first-degree information, but it’s really worth seeing what you’re missing.
 Hat tip to Andy Baio and Erin Sparling for creating and making this useful source available.

 You’ll remember from my last post that I’ve recently been looking around for ethically/legally sourced resources that people in allied research and intelligence fields use to find information.
 Dan Russell, one of the 5 generous research pros I mentioned in my post, pointed out in the blog post’s comments a new-to-me hashtag to follow: #osint.
 I set up a stream in Hootsuite and I’m discovering all sorts of useful open content sources.

-Spanish company Ciberforensic has just created a new website of osint sources, OSINT.link.
+Privacy consultant Nihad Hassan has created a new website of osint sources, OSINT.link which is the digital version of the resources contained in his book, Open Source Intelligence Methods and Tools.
 We’ve added it to the list of great sources on the HBG Prospect Research Links pages, found through the free-with-registration member area of our website.